UNICRI Centre for AI and Robotics

 The Centre for Artificial Intelligence and Robotics at the United Nations Interregional Crime and Justice Research Institute (UNICRI) was established to advance understanding of artificial intelligence (AI), robotics and related technologies with a special focus on crime, terrorism and other threats to security, with the goal of supporting and assisting UN Member States in understanding the risks and benefits of these technologies and exploring their use for contributing to a future free of violence and crime.

 History

 UNICRI launched its programme on AI and Robotics in 2015 – making it one of the first such initiatives within the UN system.
 In September 2017, UNICRI signed a host country agreement with the Ministry of Foreign Affairs of the Netherlands for the establishment of the UNICRI Centre for AI and Robotics in The Hague.
 On 10 July 2019, the Centre held a formal celebration of its launch at the Peace Palace, in The Hague, The Netherlands.

+Head of the Centre

+Irakli Beridze is a Georgian international civil servant focused on artificial intelligence, emerging technologies, and international security.
+He is the founding Head of the Centre for Artificial Intelligence and Robotics at the United Nations Interregional Crime and Justice Research Institute (UNICRI), where he leads global initiatives on the responsible use of AI in areas such as crime prevention, criminal justice, and human rights.